HIV- is a term that almost everybody must’ve heard of, but only a few know the exact meaning of. But what does HIV positive mean?

 There isn’t a cure for HIV, but you can reduce the HIV in your body if you catch the symptoms early and start taking medications for the same.
 The HIV treatment should begin immediately after the diagnosis.

-Health care providers use two types of HIV treatments: pills and shots.
+HIV treatment includes a few medicines in the Antiretroviral therapy ART5 provided by your health care provider.
+Healthcare providers use two types of HIV treatments: pills and shots.
 Drugs are used for patients who have recently started HIV treatment.

 Shots are used for patients with an undetectable viral load for at least three months.
 These shots are given once a month or once every other month.

-Also, remember that changing your lifestyle and maintaining your diet and nutrition are integral to your HIV treatment.
+Also, remember that changing your lifestyle and maintaining your diet and nutrition are integral to your HIV positive treatment.

 The virus leaves the body weak and prone to infections.
 Since the immune system is fighting a war with the virus inside the body, you need to make sure you do everything possible to lead a healthy life.